bm9k/tetris/README.md

 # [WIP] Tetris

-Tetris game in vanilla JS & HTML5 canvas ✨
+Tetris game in vanilla TS & HTML5 canvas ✨

 🚨 🚧 This project is currently a work-in-progress 🚧 🚨